ibenbouzid/SkypeforBusiness_lab_V2/README.md

 # How to fillin parameters

- "dnsPrefix":  The DNS prefix for the public IP address used by the Load Balancer

  "domainName": The FQDN of the AD Domain eg: contoso.com or adatum.local

  "adminUsername": The name of the Administrator of all your VM's and Domain Admin